ducksouplab/ducksoup/README.md

 - an HTTP websocket endpoint for signaling (TCP)
 - WebRTC (UDP)

-Using the client library `ducksoup.js` is the preferred way to interact with DuckSoup server (signaling and WebRTC).
+Using the client library `ducksoup.js` is the preferred way to interact with DuckSoup server (regarding signaling and WebRTC).

 ## DuckSoup player

-Let's assume we have a DuckSoup server installed and running at `ducksoup-host.com` and we want to embed a DuckSoup "player" in a website served at `my-experiment-host.com`.
+Let's assume we have a DuckSoup server installed and running at `ducksoup-host.com` and we want to embed a DuckSoup player in a webpage served from `my-experiment-host.com`.

 The embedding origin (`my-experiment-host.com`) has to be listed as an authorized origin when starting the DuckSoup instance available at `ducksoup-host.com` (see [Environment variables](#environment-variables)).